MARY OF TECK

 During her lifetime, Mary was an avid collector, particularly of objects and jewellery with royal connections.
 She was quite aggressive in her collecting and if she admired something while visiting, said object more than likely found its way into her collection.
 However, Mary’s vast knowledge of royal artefacts did have a positive side as many loaned out treasures were finally returned to their rightful owners.
 The most famous of Mary’s belongings has to be the exquisite doll house created by Sir Edwin Lutyens to hold her miniatures.

-George VI died in 1952, and was succeeded by his eldest daughter, Elizabeth, but Mary died on 4 March 1953, weeks before her granddaughter’s coronation.
-The coronation went ahead as planned as Mary did not wish it to be delayed by the subsequent period of mourning.
+George VI died in 1952, and was succeeded by his eldest daughter, Elizabeth II, but Mary died on 4 March 1953, weeks before her granddaughter’s coronation.
+The coronation went ahead as planned as Mary did not wish it to be delayed by a subsequent period of mourning.
 Mary lay in state at Westminster Hall, where large numbers of mourners filed past her coffin, and she was then buried beside her husband in the nave of St. George’s Chapel, Windsor Castle.